juliansgottfried/Dengue/README.md

 TO SET UP ENVIRONMENT:

-Place all files in repo into scratch home directory "/scratch/$USER/".
+Place all files and folders in repo into scratch home directory "/scratch/$USER/".
 Renv should activate automatically.

 Run "bash set_up.sh".
 Renv may ask for permission for some action.